youfbi008/SimilarHighlight/README.md

 SimilarHighlight is a simple extension by the Managed Extensibility Framework.

-1.Highlight all similar elements by selecting different texts.
+1.Highlight all similar elements of last selected elements.
-2.The current cursor can be move on to another element of the similar elements by shortcut keys.
+2.The previous or next similar element can be found by shortcut keys quickly, and the whole text of it will be selected for easy to modify.

 The optional functions:
 3.A margin will be added on the right side of the editor, offer relative position marks about similar elements.